Information for Focused Action

 Diagnosing Hepatitis Infection

 Early diagnosis of hepatitis infection is critical for effective treatment and care.
-Yet globally, less than 5% of persons with chronic viral hepatitis are aware of their status.
+Yet globally, only 9% of persons living with hepatitis B and 20% of persons living with hepatitis C have been tested and are aware of their status.
 Awareness is lacking, reliable diagnostics that are appropriate for the setting of intended use and testing services are not sufficiently available, and laboratory capacity is weak.
 The strategy calls for a major increase in diagnosis of chronic viral B and C infection, with 30% of people infected knowing their status by 2020 and 90% by 2030.

 Enhancing Hepatitis Treatment and Chronic Care